 - 1/4 tsp Salt

 - Preheat oven to 400° F

-- Dry the broccoli slightly before laying the spears in a casserole dish with the florets facing out
+- Dry the broccoli slightly before laying the spears in a casserole dish with the florets facing out.
+Sprinkle lightly with salt.

 - Cover casserole dish with aluminum foil and bake in over at 400° F for 30 minutes then remove foil and continue cooking for 10 minutes or until cheese is melted and bubbly.

 This recipe was originally published on November 19, 2014.
 It was republished on November 4, 2019 with updated photos.